devvrath123/neuralnetworksfromscratch/README.md

 The output of the convolutional layers must be reshaped before it goes into the dense layers, hence there is a reshape class implemented.

 For the backward pass ($*$ represents convolution):

+The output gradient is the same as given above, since we are using the SoftMax output layer.

 Weights/filters gradient: